-The pork stew recipe below can be done how you like... so long as it's dark and has a gravy when you are done, then you have your stewed pork.
+The pork stew recipe below can be done how you like, as long as it's dark and has a gravy when you are done—then you have your stewed pork.

-- 2 lbs pork stew, cut into 1 inch cubes
+- 2 pounds pork stew, cut into 1-inch cubes

 - 1 medium brown onion, chopped